 Innovation vs. Iteration

-Schaub says most of her work is spent not necessarily on innovation, but iteration.
-"Let’s say we’ve decided we’re going to make a vegan cheese snack on a corn chip,” she posits.
-"That first conversation is where we determine the type of product we want to make.
+“Let’s say we’ve decided we’re going to make a vegan cheese snack on a corn chip,” she suggested.
+“That first conversation is where we determine the type of product we want to make.
 I then go to the bench and do an initial pass to add a formula, and we do a taste test.
 That’s the innovation piece.
 All of the work to go from version A to version B. That’s iteration one.”

 New Product Development Roadblocks

-Consumer insights can be helpful, Schaub suggests, because it deliberately places the product in the hands of target consumers where companies can get direct feedback on the product.
-These studies can be expensive, but Schaub urges companies, especially smaller ones, to incorporate research early in the development cycle – before a full-scale rollout.
+Consumer insights can be helpful, Schaub said, because it deliberately places the product in the hands of target consumers where companies can get direct feedback on the product.
+These studies can be expensive, but Schaub said companies, especially smaller ones, should incorporate research early in the development cycle – before a full-scale rollout.

-“A consumer insights study from start to finish would take about a month to plan and a month to execute, and hopefully you contact an organization early enough so they’ve got placeholder dates and you can send the product.
-They’ll run panels for you and send you data,” she advises.
-"In one month, you can figure out if the consumers have high purchase intent or if there’s something to change before you produce millions of units of a product that needs a minor tweak, so instead of launching something that’s 85% on track, you can launch it at 95%.”
+“A consumer insight study from start to finish would take about a month to plan, and a month to execute, and hopefully you contact an organization early enough so they’ve got placeholder dates and you can send the product.
+They’ll run panels for you and send you data,” she advised.
+“In one month, you can figure out if the consumers have high purchase intent or if there’s something to change before you produce millions of units of a product that needs a minor tweak, so instead of launching something that’s 85% on track, you can launch it at 95%.”

-Schaub sees that one of the most common pitfalls in the product development process is getting surprised by new information later in the development timeline.
-She stresses the importance of beginning with the end in mind and addressing issues as early as possible.
+Schaub revealed one of the most common pitfalls in the product development process is companies getting surprised by new information later in the development timeline.
+She stressed the importance of beginning with the end in mind and addressing issues as early as possible.

-“For example, if you use a specific ingredient sourced from only one country, you have to realize that’s your limiting factor, in that you’re not going to be able to manufacture past the amount of product available to you,” she says.
-"There are several supply chain and purchasing tricks of the trade like buying in advance, committing to certain volumes, and understanding your suppliers’ growth capacity.
+“For example, if you use a specific ingredient sourced from only one country, you have to realize that’s your limiting factor, in that you’re not going to be able to manufacture past the amount of product available to you,” she said.
+“There are several tricks of the trade, like buying in advance, committing to certain volumes, and understanding your suppliers’ growth capacity.
 That’s probably the biggest thing that causes problems later: knowing you have a solid formula but finding out later that you have an ingredient you can’t buy anymore.
 Then you have to reformulate.
 And that’s heartbreaking.”

-Another lesson Schaub’s learned in her career and heard echoed by guests on her podcast is never to burn the network bridge with suppliers.
-Those relationships – even relationships that aren’t as great as others – are the keys to success for proper product development, “whether it’s a research chef, an ingredient supplier, or a service provider, those relationships make the biggest difference in their careers and in the successes of the brands they represent.”
+Another lesson Schaub’s learned in her career – and heard echoed by guests on her podcast – is never to burn the network bridge with suppliers.
+Those relationships, even those that aren’t as great as others, are the keys to success for proper product development, “whether it’s a research chef, an ingredient supplier, or a service provider, those relationships make the biggest difference in their careers and in the successes of the brands they represent.”

-Schaub advises anyone who wants to do what she does to get a list of organizations to look into and see which ones resonate with them.
-Examples she offers include RCA and the Institute of Food Technologists.
+Schaub suggested that anyone who wants to do what she does is to get a list of organizations to look into and see which ones resonate with them.
+Examples she offers include RCA and the Institute of Food Technologists (IFT).

-When it comes to younger professionals looking for a mentor, Schaub suggests taking someone out for coffee or lunch after meeting them at a networking event.
-But she points out, be mindful of their time.
+When it comes to younger professionals looking for a mentor, Schaub suggested taking someone out for coffee or lunch after meeting them at a networking event.
+But, she pointed out, be mindful of their time.
 Sometimes a simple follow-up email is the best approach.